Configuring Data Sources¶

 An data source represents a log source.
 It can be a CRM, ERP, Active Directory, Exchange, core banking system, or anything else that qualifies as a distinct log source.

 Data sources are created and configured from the Data sources menu.
 Each data source has the following properties and features:

 - ID - this is auto-generated ID that is used to designate logs for a specific data source through the

 dataSourceIdproperty in the LogSentinel Collector configuration (or the

 - Name - a human-readable name for the data source, e.g. "ERP", "CRM", "Active Directory"

-- Store hashes in Ethereum - if the subscription plan allows it (or if an Ethereum private key is configured for on-premise installations), this turns on periodic anchoring of latest hashes and merkle roots to Ethereum.
+- Anchor hashes externally - if the subscription plan allows it (or if an Ethereum private key is configured for on-premise installations), this turns on periodic anchoring of latest hashes and merkle roots to Ethereum.
 There's an option to manually push the latest ones in addition to the periodic triggers.

 - Verification periods - how often should full and partial background verifications run.
 If you have a lot of data it's recommended that full verifications is done rarely, as it puts significant load on the system (in case of on-premise setups).

 List of recipients of verification reports - a list of emails to receive verification reports for this data source

 Hash recipients - Regularly send hash updates to these emails to allow for better future verifications in case of tampering attempts.
 This email should be service inbox and not a real person's email address, as it will potentially be noisy.

 - Public keys - a list of public keys used to verify log signatures if such are supplied by the client.
 Clients can sign each log entry with a private key and provide the public one(s) for verification.